 One of the coolest and more unique elements coming out of modern metal is how much the genre is embracing electronics.
 From the likes of Code Orange to Bring Me the Horizon and Electric Callboy, the sonic influence of Nine Inch Nails is incredibly apparent.
 Entering the music world with their 1989 studio album debut, Nine Inch Nails presented a stunning combination of rock, metal, and electronics, which in turn made for a captivating and unique approach to presenting heavy music that was both crushing, and catchy.
 Electronic-infused metal is becoming more popular in mainstream music, and Nine Inch Nails are the one who popularized that sound.

 While there are some folks who may prefer Satanic worshipping extremity, one of the more popular subgenres of black metal nowadays is that of atmospheric, folk-like material such as Bell Witch and Ragana.
 The most instrumental band in birthing such profound music is Agalloch, whose post-metal blend of black, folk, and doom metal made for a jaw-dropping display of enchanting presentation.
-While it’s a shame that the band is no longer around, the sound and experimentation that Agalloch introduced to heavy music is still being played and experimented with to this day.
+The sound and experimentation that Agalloch introduced to heavy music is still being played and experimented with to this day, and we’re excited the band is back to do what they do best.

 Another band that has had one hell of an impact on heavy music (for good and bad) is Meshuggah.
 Meshuggah themselves are fantastic – one of the best around; however, the band accidentally invented the infamous subgenre known as djent, which has spawned God knows how many bands in both underground and mainstream metal.
 The once catchy “djent” sound of Meshuggah has now become a copy/paste staple for so many bands.
 Thankfully, there are a grip of bands making stunning music with that influence, e.g., Animals As Leaders, Spiritbox, and Periphery.